stuartthomas25/honors-thesis/notes/notes.md

     - also does affect system since factor of action is significant in path integral formalism.
     - No mass term.

+## Friday, September 25

+-
+- Questions:
+    - New phi value, guarantee magnitude less than 1 with the other 3 components?
+        - Should be using rotation matrices.
+        - Take a look at SU(2) Metropolis literature and see how they generate norm-preserving rotation matrices computationally.
+    - What exactly are we calculating?
+        - Twist-2 operators
+        - Condensates
+            - VEV in non-perturbative theory.
+        - Topology?
+        - These could all be topics of our research
+    - Prof. Chris: write notes next week about why the nonlinear $\sigma$ model is "cool".

 \newpage